 We have two cell phones on board with two different plans.

-It’s always a good idea to have one unlocked, GSM, quad band, phone to use with a local SIM.
+It’s always a good idea to have one unlocked, GSM, quad-band, phone to use with a local SIM.
 It works as our local phone number.
-We use our iphone for this.
+We use our iPhone for this.
 We can take advantage of any affordable local data plans, make local phone calls and more importantly, locals can call us.
 Appointments of any sort such as customs, a doctor appointment, tour guide, taxi, local that invited us for dinner…there are lots of scenarios where a local number comes in handy.

 SIM cards are available in most countries around the world.
-We simply head to the nearest convenience store, post office or even grocery store and ask for a local SIM card with data (very import to specify with “data”, some SIM cards are calls only).
+We simply head to the nearest convenience store, post office, or even grocery store and ask for a local SIM card with data (very important to specify with “data”, some SIM cards are calls only).
 More often than not, the person selling the SIM will even set up your phone for you.
 They want to make sure it works and you’re happy before you leave the store, this way you’ll come back to ‘top up’ when your plan is poked.

 Do You Need A Burner Phone?

-Why anyone would leave an expensive laptop in a marina office, restaurant, hotel, bar or anywhere else is beyond me.
+Why anyone would leave an expensive laptop in a marina office, restaurant, hotel, bar, or anywhere else is beyond me.
 My laptop is my main source of work.
 It would be a massive headache and expense if it were damaged or stolen.
 No Thank You!